kwasniew/react_to_elm_playground/routing/basics/basics/README.md

 - react router is very impure with things like Redirect and Link taking actions at a distance in some implicit context
 - react router seems to be mixing redirection logic with views
+- Elm has a very interesting approach to default values for record properties: https://groups.google.com/forum/#!topic/elm-discuss/NJYTjCXzlfY